ken-foster/MemeToaster/README.md

 ## tags
 Type this: `toast.tags`

-And get back a link to a list of currently available tags
+And get back a link to a list of currently available tags.

-You can check out this list itself here (updated continuously!): https://raw.githubusercontent.com/ken-foster/MemeToaster/main/data/tags.txt
+You can check out this list itself [here](https://raw.githubusercontent.com/ken-foster/MemeToaster/main/data/tags.txt) (updated continuously!)

-This is also available as a slash command: **/tags**
+This is also available as a slash command: `/tags`

 ## help
 Type this: `toast.help`